-Aaron J. Marks is an associate at Cohen Milstein and a member of the firm’s Antitrust practice group.
-In this role, Mr. Marks represents a broad range of individuals and businesses in civil litigation, with a focus on multi-district class actions and antitrust litigation.
+Aaron J. Marks is a member of Cohen Milstein’s Antitrust practice.
+He represents a broad range of individuals, businesses, and public entities in civil litigation, with a focus on multi-district class actions and antitrust litigation.

-Mr. Marks currently serves on the Antitrust & Trade Regulation Committee of the New York City Bar Association.
-Prior to pursuing a career in law, Mr. Marks was a software engineer.
+Prior to pursuing a career in law, Aaron was a software engineer.

 - New York City Bar Association, Antitrust and Trade Regulation Committee

 - Aaron represents disability-rights organizations in connection with a certified class-action against Lyft, Inc. brought under the Americans with Disabilities Act.